Shelikhov/C-Lippman/chapter_12/exr_12.27/README.txt

-The app - to find location of word in the text of certain file.
+The app - to find location of word in the text.